Listed are frequently asked questions with answers...

 Why do you call it an 8x10 pochade box when the box dimensions are larger?

 The 8x10 denotes the maximum size panel you can store in the wet-panel storage unit which is found in the lid of your pochade box.
 This concept applies to all pochade boxes and lightweight kits.

 Where is this equipment made?

 We handcraft all of our boxes here in our shop in Cody, Wyoming.
 We are a small shop that has dedicated itself to build the quality of equipment that a Plein Air artist can rely on and respect.
-Our reliable customer service to artists around the world has given us a strong reputation in the Plein Air community for over 20 years.
-Please expect 2 - 6 weeks for delivery once you place an order.
+Our reliable customer service to artists around the world has given us a strong reputation in the Plein Air community for almost 25 years.

 What are your office hours?